StarRocks/starrocks/docs/en/reference/System_variable.md

 ### Set variables in a single query statement

 In some scenarios, you may need to set variables specifically for certain queries.
 By using the `SET_VAR` hint, you can set session variables that will take effect only within a single statement.

+`SET_VAR` must be enclosed in `/*+...*/`.

 Example:

 ```sql
 SELECT /*+ SET_VAR(query_mem_limit = 8589934592) */ name FROM people ORDER BY name;